-A. RDMOs may use no more than 25 percent of their annual disbursement (budget) on hiring departmental staff (as it applies to areas of RCTP investment strategy), human resources, and other administrative needs.

-B. Regional recipients may request additional RCTP money be invested into regional human capacity if activities, actions, and strategies deem it necessary.
-This allowance of additional human capacity cost may not include any costs related to regional recipient staff and is to be a case-by-case decision at the discretion of Travel Oregon.
+- A. RDMOs may use no more than 30 percent of their annual disbursement (budget) on hiring departmental staff (as it applies to areas of RCTP investment strategy), human resources, and other administrative needs.
+Departmental staff is defined as: individuals who are issued a W2, and who are not working under a professional service contract or agreement. - B. Regional recipients may request additional RCTP money be invested into contract labor if activities, actions, and strategies deem it necessary.
+This allowance of additional contract labor may not contribute to any costs related to RDMO departmental staff.
+The determination of this request will be on a case-by-case decision.